 Please use my Calendly link to book a meeting.
 Meetings must be booked at least 24 hours in advance.
 Appointments will be confirmed through your UWO email and a Zoom meeting added to calendar invitation before the meeting.
-I am here to help!
-So please don't hesitate to reach out through email or Zoom.
+Occasionally, I am in back-to-back meetings and may arrive a few minutes late our appointment.